ArashHafiz/task_manager/README.md

    - Addition, deletion of tasks - DONE
    - Modification of tasks - DONE
    - Displaying of task information - DONE
-   - Mark tasks as complete and view completed tasks - IN PROGRESS
+   - Mark tasks as complete and view completed tasks - DONE
    - Reminders for due dates - IN PROGRESS

 ## License